Outdated site elements, i.e. what is no longer done?

 Over time, we get used to certain standards.

-This may be due to the navigation, which:
+This may be due to navigation, which:

-- animated in an annoying manner
+• is animated in an annoying manner

 3. Marquee